vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 For example, a [document-summary](../document-summaries.html) which only contain fields that are defined as `attribute` will be read from memory.
 For the `default` summary, or others containing at least one non-attribute field, a fill will potentially access data from summary storage on disk.
-Read more about [Vespa attributes](../attributes.html).
+Read more about [attributes](../attributes.html).
 - [summary-features](../reference/schema-reference.html#summary-features) used to return computed
  [rank features](../reference/rank-features.html) to be returned from the content nodes.